-The terms "Higher" and "Standard" are not directly related to the challenge-level of instruction or difficulty of content.
+The terms "Higher" and "Standard" are not directly related to the challenge -level of instruction or difficulty of content.
 The terms define time, or length of time, spent in a course of study.
 Higher simply means a student has spent two years of study during the 11th and 12th grade year in that subject area.
 The exams are designed to evaluate the two years of knowledge and study.

-DP SUBJECT STANDARD LEVEL HIGHER LEVEL

-Group 1 English

-Group 2 Language Acquisition Language Acquisition

-(Chinese, French, Spanish) (Chinese, French, Spanish)

-Group 3 History History

-Economics

-Social Anthropology

-Philosophy

-Psychology

-Global Politics

-Group 4 Biology Biology

-Physics Physics

-Chemistry Chemistry

-Environmental Systems & Societies

-Group 5 Math Studies Mathematics

-Mathematics

-Group 6 Visual Arts Visual Arts

-Film Film

-Music Theatre

-Theatre

-Additional subjects to Computer Science Computer Science

-fulfill a Group 6 A SECOND Group 2, 3, or 4 A SECOND Group 2, 3, or 4

-requirement
+DP SUBJECT STANDARD LEVEL HIGHER LEVEL Group 1: Language & Literature English Literature English Language & Literature Group 2: Language Acquisition Language Acquisition (Chinese, French, Spanish) Language Acquisition (Chinese, French, Spanish) Group 3: Individuals & Societies History Economics Social Anthropology Philosophy Global Politics Environmental Systems & Societies History Group 4: Experimental Sciences Biology Physics Chemistry Environmental Systems & Societies Biology Physics Chemistry Group 5: Mathematics Math Applications Math Analysis Math Analysis Group 6: Arts & Electives Computer Science Film Theatre Visual Arts Second Group 2, 3 or 4 Film Theatre Visual Arts Second Group 2, 3 or 4

 To complete the IB Diploma, students must take one course from each academic subject area or "group".
-These courses vary in length, and are somewhat dependent on the level at which the student enters the official DP.
+These courses vary in length and are somewhat dependent on the level at which the student enters the official DP.
 For instance, a student is generally at year 5 of a World Language to test in Group 2 (Language Acquisition).
 This level may be attained in year 1 or year 2 of the Diploma program (grade 11 or 12).
 The International Baccalaureate examiners assign a score for each discipline.
 The score is based on the external examinations held at the end of each course (in May) and the required internal and additional external assessments completed at the school level.
 Internal assessments and guided coursework are developed and graded by the teachers at RMHS in accordance with the specifications established by IB.

-These grades contribute to the final score awarded in each of the discipline.
+These grades contribute to the final score awarded in each of the disciplines.
 Each composite score is awarded on a scale of 1-7 listed here below:

-- 7 = Excellent

-- 6 = Very Good

-- 5 = Good

-- 4 = Satisfactory

-- 3 = Mediocre

-- 2 = Poor

-- 1 = Very Poor
+7 = Excellent 6 = Very Good 5 = Good 4 = Satisfactory 3 = Mediocre 2 = Poor 1 = Very Poor

 The final grade awarded per IB course comprises external and internal assessments in each subject area which includes oral, written, and collaborative presentation and project-based work.
 All subjects then culminate with a two or three-part exam in May of each IB Diploma testing year.
-To understand how the full IB Diploma is awarded, please review the Summary of IB Diploma Attainment Requirements on the following page.